n-raghu/Flints-DASH-APP/sqs-fifo-consumers/readme.md

 # Scripts to publish and consume messages from SQS FIFO

 - Created a publisher script which creates and pushes messages to SQS.
+(Refer pub.py)
-- Created two consumers to compare how `ThreadPoolExecutor` and `EventLoop` perform.
+- Created consumers to compare how `ThreadPoolExecutor` and `EventLoop` perform.
 For large sample EventLoop was little better than ThreadPoolExecutor.

 Conducted two samples tests: